aays/site_old/_posts/2017-08-30-pandas-dplyr-users-p1.md

 This is where `pandas` diverges quite a bit, based on which of these operations we'd like to perform.

-Selecting one or more columns is done with double square brackets:
+Selecting one or more columns in `pandas` is done with double square brackets:

 ```python
 iris[['Sepal_Length', 'Species']]